 Look for balls that are labeled burst-resistant (most balls seem to carry that label, so it shouldn't be too hard to find one).
 Make sure you check the size listed on the box.

 Inflating and Storing Your Stability Ball The ball should come with inflation instructions and a pump.
 Follow those instructions.
 Balls are measured by their diameter (height from the floor) not by air pressure.
 Some balls come with a measuring tape to ensure correct inflation.
 Otherwise, use a yardstick.
 Using the manual pump, it might have to take a few "inflation sessions" to fully inflate the ball, meaning you may only be able to inflate it to a certain point and then you'll have to wait a day or two as the material stretches out a bit, then inflate some more.

 If you are brand new to using the ball and think you might feel a little unstable on it, leave it slightly soggy.
-Store your ball in a cool location protected from the sun.
+Store your ball in a cool, dark location protected from the sun and heat.

 The Relaxation Pose: A favorite part of the stability class!